luisarizmendi/openshift-edge-demos/demos/placement/doc/01-demo-steps.md

 ### Environment Walkthrough

 After the environment and demo bootstrap you will have the Advanced Cluster Management and the Arco CD Controller ready in your OpenShift Hub Cluster.
-You can see how, for this demo, a couple of `ClusterSets` have been pre-defined in ACM, "cloud" and "edge", and that the Hub Cluster is already part of the "cloud" `ClusterSet`.
+You can see how, for this demo, a couple of `ClusterSets` have been pre-defined in ACM, "cloud" and "edge", those will be used durint the Placement API section.

-Also manifest for Placement API usage were generated, but those will be explained during the demo steps below.

-You can check that you have two Argo CD applications already created.
+In the Argo CD UI, you can check that you have two Argo CD applications already created.
 The `advanced-cluster-management` application deployed ACM in your Hub Cluster, and the `bootstrap-demo-placement` prepared the environment for the demo (ie. creating the already mentioned `ClusterSets`).

 In addition, now you should have one or more additional OpenShift clusters ready to be used during the demo steps.